RazerMoon/strips/README.md

 I am making this project using [XAMPP](https://www.apachefriends.org/) which has [cURL](https://curl.haxx.se/) ready to go, if you are using something else **YOU NEED TO INSTALL cURL**.
 It is used for the Discord OAuth2 Login and Registration system.
 Having the newest version of PHP would also help.

 ## **NOT FULLY COMPLETE**
+I am not working on this anymore, however I have made it public for anybody who wants to use some code from it.

 ## **Table of Contents**